PentesterArchive/Hacking-Web/Authentication Bypass/Brute Force.md

 -----------------------

-### What do we need to perform an Hydra Authentication Bypass?
+### What do we need to perform this type of Hydra Brute Force Attack?
 #### Inspector.
 We can obtain all the information to deploy the attack in the inspector:
 1. User & Password Files.